Jonathan's research

 I conduct research in scientific computing, computational geometry, and numerical methods (especially the finite element method).
 Much of my work is on a subject at the intersection of all three fields, called mesh generation.

 The importance of mesh generation.
-One of the central tools of scientific computing is the forty-year old finite element method--a numerical method for approximating solutions to partial differential equations.
+One of the central tools of scientific computing is the forty-year old finite element method—a numerical method for approximating solutions to partial differential equations.
 The finite element method is used to develop computer simulations of a wide variety of physical phenomena, including fluid flow, heat transfer, mechanical deformation, and electromagnetic wave propagation.
-It is used heavily in industry and science for marvelously diverse purposes--for instance, determining optimal pumping strategies for petroleum extraction, anticipating the electromagnetic behavior of integrated circuits, and studying phenomena from quantum mechanics to earthquakes to black holes.
+It is used heavily in industry and science for marvelously diverse purposes—determining optimal pumping strategies for petroleum extraction, anticipating the electromagnetic behavior of integrated circuits, studying phenomena from quantum mechanics to earthquakes to black holes.
 The major automakers invest heavily in finite element software and expertise to help design engines and study the aerodynamics of car bodies.
 The aerodynamic response of the Boeing 777 airplane was simulated by the finite element method before even the first reduced-scale physical model was constructed for wind tunnel tests.

-Joe F. Thompson, a celebrated engineer who commanded a multi-institutional mesh generation project known as the National Grid Project wrote in 1992 that
+Joe F. Thompson, a celebrated engineer who commanded a multi-institutional mesh generation project known as the National Grid Project, wrote in 1992 that

 An essential element of the numerical solution of partial differential equations (PDEs) on general regions is the construction of a grid (mesh) on which to represent the equations in finite form.
 The grid must be generated for the regions of interest, and this is far from being a trivial problem.
 In fact, at present it can take orders of magnitude more man-hours to construct the grid than it does to perform and analyze the PDE solution on the grid.
 This is especially true now that PDE codes of wide applicability are becoming available, and grid generation has been cited repeatedly as being a major pacing item.
 The PDE codes now available typically require much less esoteric expertise of the knowledgeable user than do the grid generation codes.